sculpin/sculpin.io/source/download.md

 # Download

 There are a few of ways to download Sculpin.

+The easiest way is to head over to the [Get Started](/getstarted/) guide.
+The guide walks you through creating a Sculpin-based blog.

-The easiest way is to add Sculpin and any of its development dependencies to the `composer.json` for your site.
+Another option is to add Sculpin to the `composer.json` for your site.
+This is particularly useful if the site you're planning to create is not specifically a blog.

 > Don't have a `composer.json` yet?
 No worries - running the `composer
 > require` command can automatically create one for you.
 Or, you can run